bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 This is a list of some things that might frustrate or raise an eyebrow (and what to do about them, where applicable).

 This list will probably change over time.

-##### I was trying to simulate the behavior of a spinning multitool in zero gravity and noted a CLEAR lack of the Dzhanibekov effect!
-Does this library not faithfully simulate angular motion?

-That's right!
-Angular momentum is not explicitly tracked; angular velocity will remain constant during rotation without outside impulses.
-Gyroscopes won't work very well.

-This is not for any big fundamental reason- those effects just carry a slight overhead, introduce instability, and tend to be irrelevant for game physics.
-It wouldn't be a *huge* amount of work to add support for this (behind a conditional compilation symbol), but I probably won't do it without a strong reason.

 ##### ...Where is the bounciness/restitution material property?